Applying to the Advancing Parkinson's Treatment Program

 A successful PAIR Leadership Award recipient is a Parkinson’s researcher in the United States who has:

-- Established pre-existing relationship(s) with PDF Research Advocate(s) within her/his community;
+- Established pre-existing relationship(s) with PDF Research Advocate(s) or other patient advocates within her/his community;

-- Already identified a specific project that will engage PDF Research Advocate(s) in a way that he or she believes will accelerate Parkinson’s research;
+- Already identified a specific project that will engage PDF Research Advocate(s) or other patient advocates and in which all parties (advocates and professionals) believe there is potential to accelerate PD research;

-- Received the support of at least one PDF Research Advocate(s) who is collaborating on the project; and
+- Received the support of at least one PDF Research Advocate(s) or other patient advocate who is collaborating on the project; and

 - Demonstrated a commitment to patient engagement as a means to improve research.